Regulation Guide

 How do I check if a broker is ASIC regulated?

-Visit the ASIC Professional Registers at connectonline.asic.gov.au.
-Select "Australian Financial Services Licensee" as the register type.
-Enter the broker's AFSL number (found in their website footer or legal disclaimers) and confirm the status shows "Authorised" or "Active."
-Also check that the authorised activities explicitly include "deal in derivatives" — a general AFSL does not authorise forex or CFD trading.
+Head to the ASIC Professional Registers at connectonline.asic.gov.au and select "Australian Financial Services Licensee" as the register type.
+Grab the AFSL number from the broker's website footer or legal disclaimers, enter it, and check the result shows "Authorised" or "Active."
+One more thing to confirm: the authorised activities must explicitly include "deal in derivatives."
+A general AFSL doesn't cover forex or CFDs — and that distinction matters.

 What happens if my ASIC-regulated broker goes bankrupt?